BWV-Dev/bwv-coding-rules/Kotlin.md

 </td>
 <td>
-Use the named argument syntax when a method takes multiple parameters.
+Use the named arguments syntax when a method takes multiple parameters.
 </td>
 <td>